denismo/aws-iam-ldap-bridge/INSTALL.md

     The following properties can be defined:

     - pollPeriod:  frequency with which the server will refresh the credentials from IAM.
-Default is 600ms.
+Default is 600 seconds.
     - rootDN: the root DN for the authentication information.
 An new partition will be created at this location.
 Default is "dc=iam,dc=aws,dc=org".

     If no config file is specified, the defaults above are used.